Charlie O'Rourke: Boston College

 Although all of his records have been broken, O'Rourke was one of Boston College's first star quarterbacks.
 In three seasons, he completed 69 of 150 passes for 1,108 yards and 14 touchdowns.

-The 1940 Boston College team is remembered as arguably the greatest football team in the history of the school.
+The 1940 Boston College team is a team in the history of the school.
 After the previous year's team earned the school's first appearance in a bowl game (Boston College lost to Clemson in the 1940 Cotton Bowl Classic) O'Rourke's running backs included veterans Frank Maznicki, Lou Montgomery (Boston College's first African-American football player), and team captain Henry Toczylowski.
-They were joined by a talented newcomer named Mike Holovak.
-The team also had wonderful receivers including Henry Woronicz, Gene Goodreault, Ed Zabilski, and Don Currivan.
+They were joined by a newcomer named Mike Holovak.
+The team also had receivers including Henry Woronicz, Gene Goodreault, Ed Zabilski, and Don Currivan.

 The 1940 team was undefeated outscoring its opponents 320–52 and held six teams scoreless.
 Boston College impressed the sports community by defeating Tulane 27–7 in the second week of the season and defeating Georgetown 19–18, snapping Georgetown's streak of twenty-two consecutive wins.
 On January 1, 1941, Boston College defeated Tennessee in the Sugar Bowl, 19–13.
 BC claims it won the national title in a three-way tie with Stanford and Minnesota, however the NCAA does not recognize Boston College as a national champion in that year.

 O'Rourke was named an All-American in 1940 as a halfback, as well as being selected as Most Valuable Player in New England.